Meetings

 Moreover, the sheer volume of meetings is staggering.
 With 11 million meetings held each day, 55 million per week, and 220 million per year, it's clear that meetings have become a dominant feature of our work lives.
 However, the quantity of meetings does not necessarily translate into quality.
 A significant portion (50%) of these meetings are likely to be unproductive, leading to wasted time and resources.

 As we can combine, the global impact of poor quality meetings is profound, affecting not only individual productivity but also organizational performance.
-As we navigate the evolving landscape of work, it's crucial that we address this issue and strive to improve the quality of our meetings.
+As we navigate the evolving landscape of work, it's crucial that we address this issue and strive to improve the quality of meetings.

 The Shift in Meeting Trends During the Pandemic